perpetualKid/FreeTrainSimulator/Source/RunActivity/Readme_ORNewYear_MG.txt

 - dynamic management of trough refill (by steamer_ctn)
 - activity specific options setting (by steamer_ctn)
 - preparation for advanced coupler forces management (by steamer_ctn)
-- when car is selected through the F9 window, the car's brake line in the extended brake HUD is highlighted in yellow (by mbm_or)
+- when car is ( cted through the F9 window, the car's brake line in the extended brake HUD is highlighted in yellow (by mbm_or)
 - removed bug in OR MG concerning display of ETCS gauge (by dennisat)
 - removed OR-MG specific bug not displaying some icons in TrackViewer (by dennisat)
 - improved distance management in roadcar camera
 - animation of bell (now bell animation FPS can be tuned via .sd file)
 - signal script parser (by perpetualKid): reduces CPU time needed for signal management
-- UPDATED: major bug correction in signal script parser (by perpetualKid)
+- UPDATED: further major bug correction in signal script parser (by perpetualKid with the support of eugenR)
-- NEW: second phase of wheel bearing management (by steamer_ctn)
+- second phase of wheel bearing management (by steamer_ctn)
+- NEW: corrected bug that didn't display smoke and steam of own loco when within a 3Dcab (by dennisat).